markjreed/markjreed.github.io/_posts/2020-08-30-zsh2-startup-files.markdown

 attached to a terminal or anything.

 This is a convenient place to set things you want to make absolutely sure are always set.
-Some folks put their like their PATH settings in here, to ensure that e.g.  remotely-executed scripts can find and run other scripts that live in custom locations.
+Some folks put their PATH settings in here, to ensure that e.g.  remotely-executed scripts can find and run other scripts that live in custom locations.
 In my case, I haven't yet found anything that needs to live here.